talpur456/quick_recipe/README.md

 2. The frontend has no dependencies.
 Open index.html in your browser.

 ## Backend Requirement
 This frontend requires a backend server that provides recipe data.
-By default, it expects the backend API to be running and accessible on Render.
+By default, it expects the backend API to be running and accessible on Railway.
 The backend securely handles the Spoonacular API key and validates all inputs.

 ## Usage
 1. Enter ingredients in the search box (comma-separated)
 2. Click **Find Recipes**.
 The frontend will request the backend, which fetches recipes from Spoonacular.
 3. Click **Prepare** on a recipe card to view recipe details (ingredients, instructions, images).

+**Note:** The Spoonacular API has request limits.
+Because of this, the number of recipes returned may be limited.
+At times, you may see no recipes if the API limit has been exceeded.

 ## Access and Rights
 This project is public for **viewing purposes only**.